Privacy Policy

 • We will only send commercial communications by electronic means where you have given your prior express consent (Art.
 21.1 LSSI-CE), or where there is a prior commercial relationship (Art.
 21.2 LSSI-CE — soft opt-in equivalent).

-• Every commercial communication will clearly identify it as such and include the identity of MAAT IBERIA S.L as sender.
+• Every commercial communication will clearly identify it as such and include the identity of MAAT HOLDINGS LTD as sender.

 • Every marketing email includes a clear and simple opt-out mechanism.
 You may also unsubscribe at any time by emailing info@joinmaat.com.